 It is the second-largest Lake in Jammu & Kashmir.
-Dal Lake is an integral part of tourism in Kashmir and is known to be Lake of Flowers.
-Moreover, it is a primary source for commercial operations in water plants harvesting and fishing.
+Dal Lake is an integral part of tourism in Kashmir and is known to be the Lake of Flowers.
+Moreover, it is a primary source for commercial operations in water plant harvesting and fishing.

 Area – 6.9–8.5 sq m

 If you are planning to retreat by visiting a place around the water body, consider the list of natural and artificial lakes in India mentioned in this write-up.
 There are many largest lakes in India that are known to be the country’s pride.
 These lakes offer irrigation facilities to nearby places and are perfect for a quick trip with family and friends.

 FAQs About Largest Lakes in India